 A great way to travel abroad and do yoga is to take some time out and immerse yourself in a class or a retreat.
 Research the availability of classes in your chosen destination.
 If you are traveling abroad, research the local studios, hotels, and spas that offer yoga facilities to their guests.
 Some hostels even offer yoga classes.

 There are yoga retreats all over the world that allow you to stay for all different durations from one night to one month.
 The price usually includes all your food and accommodation too.
+Or you could consider doing your teacher training abroad in an exotic location.

 Yoga retreats are also a great way to solo travel.
 During my travels I've experienced yoga trekking in Nepal and a yoga ashram in India where I met other solo travellers and improved my yoga practice at the same time.
 To move your body to the sound of the River Ganges is just magical.